Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

-The detection of transiting exoplanets is sometimes impeded due to the presence of autocorrelated noise in the lightcurves \citep{10.1111/j.1365-2966.2006.11012.x}.
-This autocorrelated variability may arise from activity of the host star, instrumental artefacts, or other unexplained effects.
-Autoregressive modelling in such cases is effective in removing the correlated noise and enhancing the signal-to-noise ratio of transit detections \citep{Melton_2024}.
-We demonstrate the results of applying the ARIMA-Nested Sampling framework to the photometric lightcurve data of Ross 176 - a late K-type main-sequence star.
-The star was recently confirmed to host a transiting super-earth exoplanet - Ross 176b \citep{refId0}, with a period of approximately $5$ days.
-For this analysis, we used the PDCSAP flux of the TESS photometric lightcurve, corresponding to the sector 83 and year 2024 (Figure \ref{fig:ross176_lc}).
-The lightcurve was obtained using the MIT quick-look pipeline \citep{Huang_2020a,Huang_2020B}.
+The detection of transiting exoplanets is sometimes impeded due to the presence of autocorrelated noise in the light curves \citep{10.1111/j.1365-2966.2006.11012.x}.
+This autocorrelated variability can arise from activity of the host star or also from systematics.
+Autoregressive modelling of the correlated noise is effective in such cases for enhancing the signal-to-noise ratio of transit detections \citep{Melton_2024}.

+Here, we demonstrate a proof-of-concept by applying the ARIMA-Nested Sampling framework to the photometric light curve data of Kepler 17 -- a very active, main-sequence star of the spectral class G. The star was confirmed to host a transiting hot Jupiter -- Kepler 17b \citep{Désert_2011}, with a period of approximately $1.5$ days.
+For this analysis, we used the normalized PDCSAP flux of the Kepler light curve, corresponding to the Kepler Quarter 16 and year 2013 (Figure \ref{fig:kepler17_lc}).
+The original light curve had a sampling gap of around $28$ minutes in the data while the cadence was around $0.86$ minutes.
+Figure \ref{fig:kepler17_lc} was obtained by binning the data into time-bins of $0.0211$ days ($30.4$ minutes), to render the sampling rate uniform.
+By doing so, we focus on the stellar variability exhibited on longer scales but lose information about the short-timescale stochastic variability.
-The data was partitioned into five training datasets corresponding to the presence of five significant gaps in the total time series data.
-The fourth and fifth training datasets exhibit an obvious trend.
-This was further confirmed by the ADF and KPSS tests performed on these datasets, which indicated non-stationarity.
-They are therefore subjected to first order differencing ($d=1$) before further analysis.
-All datasets showed some level of autocorrelation, with datasets $(1)$,$(4)$ and $(5)$ depicting significant autocorrelation, even after differencing (see Figure \ref{tess_acf}).

-We performed an ARIMA grid search on the five training datasets, limiting the maximum ARMA orders to $p=q=4$.
-For the last two training datasets, the sampler failed to converge for higher orders.
-We present in Table \ref{model_log_post_table} , the model log posterior probabilities for these datasets calculated up to the maximum possible ARMA orders before the sampler failed to converge.

-From the results of ARIMA grid search and Table \ref{model_log_post_table}, the best fit ARIMA models for the training datasets $(1)$, $(2)$, $(3)$, $(4)$ and $(5)$ were identified to be ARIMA$(1,0,2)$, ARIMA$(1,0,0)$, ARIMA$(2,0,2)$, ARIMA$(0,0,1)$ and ARIMA$(0,0,1)$, respectively.
-These models were fit to the training dataset using a high resolution nested sampling run.
-The posterior means were used to generate forecasts for the training datasets and obtain the time ordered residuals.
-The right panel (b) of Figure \ref{tess_acf} show the autocorrelation and partial autocorrelation plots of the residuals for datasets $(1)$, $(4)$ and $(5)$.
-The lack of significant autocorrelation in these residuals, as seen from the plots, show that the best fit ARIMA models have successfully captured the variability of the datasets.
+This light curve exhibits a significant transit-depth from the exoplanet and spot modulation due to the stellar activity which also reflects the rotation rate of the star \citep{k17_rotation}.
+The data was tested for stationarity using the ADF and KPSS tests, and was found to be non-stationary according to the ADF test (see Table \ref{tab:k17_stationarity}).
+The time series was rendered stationary after first-order differencing $d=1$.